Liam Coleman (banker)

-Liam John Coleman (born October 1966) is the chief executive officer of The Co-operative Bank.
+Liam John Coleman (born October 1966) is the former chief executive officer of The Co-operative Bank.
 He replaced Niall Booker at the end of 2016.
 He was formerly deputy chief executive at the bank and before that a director of Nationwide Building Society.
 Coleman has a BA in geography from the University of Manchester and an MBA from the University of Warwick.